The Importance of Building Trust in the World of Regtech

 Time to read: 2 minutes

 The past few months have forced us all to re-evaluate our lives at home, at work and beyond.
 We’re spending more time on video calls, sharing more on social media and taking greater advantage of online learning to expand our skills.
-So it’s no surprise that we’ve seen a big uptick in messages from clients wanting to boost their online presence, not least on social media.
+So it’s no surprise that we’ve seen a big uptick in messages from clients wanting to boost their online presence and employee advocacy, not least on social media.
 Requests vary, but most want to elevate their corporate accounts, especially the number of followers and engagement levels on Twitter and LinkedIn.

 Our social media strategist Peter Springett shares his findings from recent audits he’s conducted.